munificent/game-programming-patterns/book/dirty-flag.markdown

 In the degenerate case where the object is at the top of the scene graph and has no parent, that means its local and world transforms are equivalent.
 There's nothing magical here.
 Concatenating two transforms is just a matrix multiply, which is just a handful of floating point arithmetic.
 However, we do have to calculate the world transform of every object in the world every frame, so this code is definitely on the hot path where performance is critical.

 Where it gets tricky is when an object moves.
 The parrot's world coordinates are based on the local coordinates of its entire parent chain.
 That means if any of those local transforms change, the parrot's world transform will change too.
-Every time a parent moves all of its children move too, recursively.
+Every time a parent moves, all of its children move too, recursively.

 The simplest approach to handle that fact is to just calculate world transforms on fly when we render.
 Each frame, we recursively traverse the scene graph starting at the top of the hierarchy.
 For each object, we calculate its world coordinate right then and render the object.